 Most people in this world grow up with toys.
 Most of us love toys as kids, and some of us love them as adults.
-Even though they are material things, we tend to form bonds with them either because of where they came from, who they came form, or just how much joy they brought into our lives at such a formative age.
+Even though they are material things, we tend to form bonds with them either because of where they came from, who they came from, or just how much joy they brought into our lives at such a formative age.
 Even though we’re able to forge such bonds with these material objects, pretty much no one can remember getting their first toy.
 That’s because many of us probably received our first toy while we were still in the womb.
 I know both of my kids had stuff waiting for them before birth.
 What we can often remember is how we got our favorite toy, assuming it wasn’t one handed over at birth, especially if we had a say in what that toy was.

 For me, I can vividly remember being in the toy section of a store and having my mom shuffle through rows of the brand new Teenage Mutant Ninja Turtles action figures.
 What I can’t recall is what store we were in, or even what time of year it was.
 If I had to guess, it was near my birthday because I apparently had money allocated to me for some reason and was able to pick out some toys.
 I don’t think I had really seen much of the cartoon that had begun airing on television, and I may have only seen promos for it.
 At the time, it was only five episodes, but the second season was fast-approaching.
 That day I selected for myself Leonardo and Donatello.
 I think my mom was searching for Raphael for me, because as a kid my favorite color was blue and after that was often red.
 When you’re 4, that’s how you select a favorite character.